Want to know the secret ingredient for extra-spicy content?

 |(H2) Additional tips||After laying down the essential steps, give your audience additional tips and reminders before they get going.
 Talk about the mistakes to avoid, best practices to follow, and tips for problems they may encounter.|

 Examples of step-by-step tutorials

-- How to Start a Lifestyle Blog and Monetize it (2020)
+- How to Start a Lifestyle Blog and Monetize it (in 2021)

 - The Ultimate Guide to Google Analytics to Scale Your Blog

 4. Expert roundup